ActianCorp/integration-platform-docs/docs/integration-agent/agent-troubleshooting.md

 engine.localEngineInstallPath
 ```

-This could also occur if you have manually overriden values in the cosmos.ini file.
+This could also occur if you have manually overridden values in the cosmos.ini file.